marcusoftnet/marcusoftnet.github.io/_posts/2019-02-12-tags-and-behaviour.md

 ---
 layout: post
-title: "Tags, markers and behaviour it drives on the board"
+title: Tags, markers and behaviour it drives on the board
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2019-01-20 16:34:46
 tags: